Ismail-Lh/byltbasics-ecom/apps/express-app/README.md

 ### Layers

-1. **Domain Layer** - Contains enterprise business rules, entities, and use cases.
-It has no dependencies on other layers.
+1. **Domain Layer**: Contains business entities, value objects, and domain rules

+   - Independent of frameworks and external concerns
+   - Defines the core business logic

+2. **Application Layer**: Contains use cases and interfaces

+   - Orchestrates the flow of data between domain and infrastructure
-2. **Application Layer** - Contains application-specific business rules.
-It defines interfaces that are implemented by the outer layers.
+   - Defines interfaces implemented by outer layers

-3. **Infrastructure Layer** - Contains implementations of interfaces defined in the application layer, including external services, tools, and frameworks.
+3. **Infrastructure Layer**: Contains implementations of interfaces

+   - Database access, external services, and framework integrations
+   - Adapts external technologies to the application's needs

-4. **Presentation Layer** - Contains delivery mechanisms like the Express framework, controllers, and middleware that interact with the application layer.
+4. **Presentation Layer**: Contains controllers, routes, and middleware
+   - Handles HTTP requests and responses
+   - Adapts the application to the web framework

 ### Key Benefits of This Architecture